araschke001-commits/USB-Hub/README.md

 - M3xL3xOD3 Brass Heatset Inserts
 - 3d printed case, top and bottom
 - Assembled PCB, with resistors, capacitors, and USB ports

+## Build Instructions
+To make this USB Hub, these are the steps you need to take:
+1. Order all of the parts from the BOM, getting the PCB assembled by JLCPCB.
+2. Insert the heatset inserts into the spots for them on the case, making sure not to insert them too far.
+3. Put the PCB into the case.
+You should be able to just rotate it in.
+4. Screw the PCB onto the case (don't overtighten) and screw the lid onto the case.